Habet/datamotus.github.io/_posts/2019-11-15-Outlier-Detection.md

     ## Outliers:
     ##   type ind time coefhat tstat
     ## 1   LS  12 1947   5.162 9.654

+As can be seen from the output above, case number 12 is tagged as an outlier.

 ``` {.r}
 LS[LS$Entity == "Iceland",][12,]